-Our guest today is the Executive Director of Surge, a non-profit water organisation.
-She and her team have grown the organisation steadily for the past five years since the branch was established in Dubai, and their headquarters in Chicago.
-She is also a budding environmental activist that helps organizes community events like beach cleanups, teaching at her children’s schools eco club and for 30 days she participated with me in the waste me not challenge.
+In this episode, we talk to Marita Peters.
+She is Executive Director of Surge, a non-profit water organisation.
+She and her team have grown the organisation steadily for the past few years since the branch was established in Dubai and its headquarters in Chicago.
+She is also a budding environmental activist that helps organizes community events like beach clean-ups, teaching at her children’s schools eco-club and for 30 days she participated with me in the waste me not challenge

 [01:42] How did your journey start?